bleutzinn/grav-plugin-add-page-by-form/README.md

 include_username: false
 auto_taxonomy_types: false
 use_editor_class: true
-physical_template_name: false
+physical_template_name: true
 ```
-- `enabled: true|false` determines whether the plugin is active or not;
+- `enabled` determines whether the plugin is active or not;
-- `date_display_format` sets a default date and time format
+- `date_display_format` sets a default date and time format;

-The next settings are also available from the Adminstration Panel:

 - `default_title` will be used as a fallback for the new page title when no other value is set;

 - `default_content` will be used as the page content for the new page when no other value is set;
-- `include_username` when set to `true` the logged in frontend user username is added to the new page frontmatter;
+- `include_username` sets whether or not the username of the currently logged in frontend user is included in the new page frontmatter;
-- `overwrite_mode` if `true` the new page will replace a page by the same name or slug if it exists.
-Both page content and media will be overwritten;
+- `overwrite_mode` determines how to act when a page with the same name or slug already exists;
 - `auto_taxonomy_types` saves any new taxonomy types that were input by the user to the site configuration file `site.yaml`;
-- `use_editor_class` if `true` then adding `class=editor` to a form textarea provides the simpleMDE editor on that area, if `false` the simpleMDE and related assets are not loaded, useful to reduce assets overhead if its known it will not be used;
-- `physical_template_name` if `true` the template name is used for the physical filesystem filename of the new page plus the language extension (if any) and the standard Markdown extension `.md`.
+- `use_editor_class` determines to change a textarea field into a Markdown editor;
+- `physical_template_name` should normally not be used.
+For more information see the description in the section 'pageconfig' block variables.

 ### Customizing the default configuration